 ADDRESS: 1000 Robert E Lee Blvd, Stone Mountain GA 30083

-Tickets for ages 12 and up are $39.95, children ages 3 to 12 are $34.95, and kids under 3 get in free.
+Tickets for ages 12 and up range from $19.99 to $39.99, depending on the date.
+Rates for children ages 3 to 11 range from $19.99 to $34.95, and kids under 3 get in free.
 The Christmas VIP Attractions Pass gets you front-of-line access and other amenities for $10 more.

 REGULAR STONE MOUNTAIN PARK HOURS: Open daily from 5 AM-Midnight

 STONE MOUNTAIN PARK CHRISTMAS HOURS: Open from November 11, 2023 to January 2, 2024, from 10 AM – 5 PM, but closed on Christmas Day.

 STONE MOUNTAIN PARKING: Daily parking passes are $20 per vehicle, or you can get an annual pass for $40.

 DRIVING DIRECTIONS: From Atlanta, head east on I-20 to I-285 North toward Greenville.
 In 7.9 miles, take exit 39B to merge onto US-78 E toward Snellville/Athens.
 In 7.5 miles, use the right 2 lanes to take exit 8 toward the Stone Mountain Park Entrance.
 After paying for parking, follow park signs to the Crossroads Area.

 1. Enjoy “The World’s Largest Christmas Light Show”